LMSC-NTappy/nanodescript/README.md

 ```

 This will read the `pattern.gds` file, look for nanoscribe print zones and stl files
 (see search method below) in the library, create the `descript_output` directory
-if it does not already exist and create a `library_job.gwl` file named after your library
+if it does not already exist.
+Then, it will create a `<library>_job.gwl` file named after your library
-containing nanoscribe code.
+containing nanoscribe-ready code.

 Then, you can open the library with DeScribe and generate the 3D preview to verify the output
 before running it.